-During the ERG procedure, the cells of the retina release electric responses to the flashes of light.
+During the ERG procedure, the cells of the retina release electric responses to flashes of a light.
 By measuring these electrical responses to the light under varying conditions, your doctor can determine how well the retina is working.
 This is done by placing a contact lens on the eye to record responses to a series of lights.
-A multifocal ERG is a special type of ERG that measures responses from multiple retinal areas using an array of light signals.
-The results of this exam are then analyzed through a special map of the eye.
+A multifocal ERG is a special type of ERG that measures and maps out the responses from multiple retinal areas using an array of light signals.

 The entire ERG procedure typically takes 30-45 minutes to perform and is available to our patients at Wills Eye Hospital.
 This procedure is performed with dilated pupils in order to achieve the most accurate results.